Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Introduction

-\begin{remark} Theorems similar to the one stated above were proven in several articles (other then \cite{BS} and \cite{Zuk} that were already mentioned).
-We will not give a detail account about all those articles, but just mention a few important ones: \begin{enumerate} \item \cite{Gar} considered the case of a group $\Gamma$ acting on a building whose all of its vertices has finite links.
+\begin{remark} In general, the connection between $H^* (\Gamma, \rho)$ and $H^* (X, \rho)$ is given by a spectral sequence converging $H^* (\Gamma, \rho)$ with $E_1^{p,q} =\oplus_{\tau \in \Sigma (p, \Gamma)} H^q (\Gamma_\tau, \rho) $ (where $\Sigma (p, \Gamma)$ are $p$-simplices in $X/\Gamma$) and $E_2^{p,0} = H^p (X,\rho)$ (see \cite{DJ1}[Lemma 2.1] and also \cite{DJ2}[Section 3] for a more complete discussion).
+In the case where $X$ is locally finite we get that $G_\tau$ are always compact and therefore $H^q (\Gamma_\tau, \rho) =0$ and $H^j (X, \rho) = H^j (\Gamma, \rho)$ for every $1 \leq j \leq n-1$.
+In the non locally finite case, we can't assume $H^q (\Gamma_\tau, \rho) =0$ and therefore it is not enough to show $H^j (X, \rho) =0$ to show vanishing of $H^j (\Gamma, \rho)$.
+This is resolved in this article for the case $j=1$ (property (T)), by replacing $X$, which isn't locally finite, by $X'$, which is locally finite and has a similar combinatorial structure (i.e. the spectral gap of the Laplacian eigenvalues is large enough to ensure vanishing of the first cohomology).
+The "price" one pays when replacing $X$ by $X'$ is adding higher cohomologies - even if $X$ is assumed contractible, $X'$ is in general only connected and simply connected (in general $X'$ is likely to have non trivial cohomology groups $H^k (X')$ for $k>1$). \end{remark} \begin{remark} Theorems similar to the one stated above were proven in several articles (other then \cite{BS} and \cite{Zuk} that were already mentioned).
+We will not give a detailed account about all those articles, but just mention a few for comparison: \begin{enumerate} \item Garland \cite{Gar} considered the case of a group $\Gamma$ acting on a building whose all of its vertices has finite links.
 In this case, \cite{Gar} showed that for every $0 \leq k \leq n-1$ there is a $\varepsilon >0$ such that if all the positive Laplacian eigenvalues of links of dimension $1$ are strictly larger than $1- \varepsilon$ then $H^{k}(\Gamma,\rho)=0$.
-But the nature of this result was less quantitative and more asymptotic - \cite{Gar} showed that if the smallest positive Laplacian eigenvalue of the links of dimension $1$ tend to $1$ then all the cohomologies vanish. \item \cite{DJ2} considers the case of a group acting on a simplicial complex where the fundamental domain is a single simplex and there is an integer $0 \leq r \leq n-2$ such that the link of every $r$-simplex is finite the links are finite.
-In this case, \cite{DJ2} proves a vanishing result for the first to the $n-r-1$ cohomologies relaying on the smallest positive Laplacian eigenvalue of links of dimension $1$.
-The proof in \cite{DJ2} uses totally different methods than of Garland's (and of this paper).
-However, the eigenvalue the Laplacian needed for such a vanishing result in \cite{DJ2} is quite large: the smallest positive eigenvalue should be strictly larger than $1- \dfrac{13}{28^n}$ to ensure the vanishing of the cohomologies (compared to the theorem stated above, where it should by strictly larger than $\dfrac{n-1}{n}$). \item \cite{Kas} considers a similar case to case considered in \cite{DJ2}.
-In this case, \cite{Kas} proves that if the smallest positive eigenvalue is larger than $\dfrac{n-1}{n}$, then the group has property (T).
-In fact, \cite{Kas} proves a little more general criterion which takes into account the interplay between different $1$ dimensional links.
-However, the proof of \cite{Kas} relays on the fact that the fundamental domain is a single simplex and does not generalize to our case where the fundamental domain needs only to be compact. \end{enumerate} \end{remark}
+But the nature of this result was less quantitative and more qualitative: there is no sharp estimation of $\varepsilon$. \item Dymara and Januszkiewicz \cite{DJ2} considered the case of a group acting on a simplicial complex where the fundamental domain is a single simplex and there is an integer $0 \leq r \leq n-2$ such that the link of every $r$-simplex is finite.
+In this case they proved that if the smallest positive Laplacian eigenvalue of links of dimension $1$ are large enough, then the following vanishing results hold: $H^{j}(X,\rho)=0$ for every $0< j \leq n-1$ (\cite{DJ2}[theorem 5.1]) and $H^{j}(\Gamma,\rho)=0$ for $0< j \leq n-r-1$ (\cite{DJ2}[theorem 5.2]).
+The reader should note that although this result is more powerful that the results of this article in many aspects, it requires two stronger assumptions: first, the fundamental domain has to be a single simplex.
+Second, the spectral gap needed is quite large: the smallest positive Laplacian eigenvalue should be strictly larger than $1- \frac{13}{28^n}$ to ensure the vanishing of the cohomologies. \item Kassabov \cite{Kas} considered a setting similar to the one considered in \cite{DJ2}.
+In that setting, \cite{Kas} proves that if the smallest positive eigenvalue is larger than $\frac{n-1}{n}$, then the group has property (T).
+In fact, \cite{Kas} proves a little more general criterion which takes into account the interplay between different $1$-dimensional links.
+However, the proof of \cite{Kas} relays on the fact that the fundamental domain is a single simplex and we do not think that the method used by Kassabov can be generalized to the setting of this article, where the assumption is that the fundamental domain is just compact (but can contain more than a single simplex). \end{enumerate} \end{remark}